Human Performance, Ph.D.

 Admissions decisions will be made after reviewing all materials and determining the applicant's capacity, suitability, and preparation for doctoral study.
-Admission decisions are based on consideration of a number of criteria that are believed to predict success in the Ph.D. program.
+Admission decisions are based on consideration of a number of criteria that predict success in the Ph.D. program.

 Admission to the Doctor of Philosophy (Ph.D.) in Human Performance program requires